-Qualifications: We are seeking highly qualified and creative individuals who share our vision of realizing implantable networks of wireless nanoelectronic devices.
-Candidates must hold a PhD in Engineering Science or a related field.
-The focus is at the associate professor level or above, with demonstrated research and teaching experience, but outstanding individuals at all levels with academic or industrial experience will be considered.
-New faculty members will be expected to develop strong, externally-funded research programs, develop and teach innovative curricula, and help advance the frontiers of knowledge within and outside of collaborations with other current and future members of this preeminent team.
+Qualifications: Candidates must hold a Ph.D. in biomedical engineering, computer engineering, computer science, electrical engineering, industrial engineering, mechanical engineering, statistics, or a related field.
+The focus is on the assistant professor level, but outstanding individuals at all levels of experience will be considered.
+New faculty members will be expected to develop strong, externally-funded research programs, develop and teach innovative curricula, and help advance the frontiers of knowledge with current and future faculty affiliated with the Regenstrief Center for Healthcare Engineering.

 Applications should include a letter of interest, CV, academic transcripts, statements of approach, vision for research and teaching, and names and contact information for five references.
-Please go to https://engineering.purdue.edu/Engr/InfoFor/Employment to apply.
-If you cannot submit your application at this website, please contact Ms. Marion Ragland at email@example.com.
-Questions regarding the position may be addressed to the chair of the search committee Professor Pedro Irazoqui - firstname.lastname@example.org.
+Please go to https://engineering.purdue.edu/Engt/InfoFor/Employment to apply.
+If you cannot submit your application at this website, please contact Ms. Lisa Stacey at email@example.com.
+Questions regarding the position may be addressed to the chair of the search committee, Professor Paul Griffin - firstname.lastname@example.org.
 A background check will be required for employment in this position.

 Review of applications begins October 1, 2018, and continues until the positions are filled.

 Purdue University is an equal opportunity /equal access /affirmative action employer